Master of Science in Counseling Psychology (MS) Curriculum

 The course covers the basics of psychological assessment.
 The importance of integrating information from various sources when formulating hypotheses and diagnostic impressions and when developing treatment plans is emphasized.
 Other topics include interviewing, mental status examinations, psycho-physiological strategies, psychological tests related to various diagnostic groupings, and program evaluation.

-3 PSY661 Counseling Theories and Techniques II
+3 PSY662 Theories and Techniques of Counseling

 3 PSY672 Group Counseling